Other names: Dackel, Teckel, Weenie, Sausage Dog

 Dachshund and the elderly

-Long-haired subjects prove to be the most suitable for integrating into the home of elderly people.
-On the other hand, the other two varieties (wire- and smooth-haired) are much less suitable, especially because of their eager nature and their high demand of energy spending.
+Long-haired Dachshund prove to be the most suitable for integrating into the home of elderly people.
+On the other hand, the other two varieties (Wire-haired and Smooth-haired) are much less suitable, especially because of their eager nature and their high demand of energy spending.

 Regarding the monthly budget, it takes between £20 and £30 to meet the physiological needs of this small dog.

 Caring for a Dachshund is not complicated but still requires some rigour.
-Baths are not indispensable and must not, in any case, exceed the number of 3 per year.
+Baths are not indispensable and must not, in any case, exceed the number of 3 per year unless absolutely necessary.

-For long-haired subjects, a regular untangling of the coat should be done, especially after long walks in the forest.
+For Long-haired Dachshunds, a regular untangling of the coat should be done, especially after long walks in the forest.

-For hard-haired subjects, bi-annual cuts will also be required, with a professional canine groomer.
+For Wire-haired Dachshunds, bi-annual trims will also be required, with a professional canine groomer.

 Nutrition of the Dachshund

 This dog needs a diet adapted to his morphology, age, weight, size and fitness.
-The daily rations will differ according to the dog variety and especially according to whether he works or not.
+The daily rations will differ according to the dog variety and especially according to how much exercise he gets.

-A hunting dog and a pet dog will benefit from nutritional meals according to their daily expenditure of energy.
+A hunting dog and a pet dog will benefit from nutritious meals according to their daily expenditure of energy.
 A veterinary follow-up will help to balance rations.

 When it comes to the metabolism of this dog, the digestion of a large quantity of food at once is delicate.
 In fact, several meals a day (one light in the morning and one more copious in the evening) are recommended.